hknd23/DeepLearningCausal/README.md

 The results from estimating the PATT from the PATT_C estimator is illustrated below:
 <<Irvin, add the PATTC estimation figure here from the word file (see page 9) that I had sent earlier)

+#### Deep Neural networks for Meta-Learners
+`metalearner_deepneural` estimates the CATE from the S- and T-Learner using deep neural networks.

 #### Deep Neural Networks for PATT-C Estimator
-The function PATTC_deepneural estimates the PATT for experimental data with noncompliance using deep neural networks.
+`PATTC_deepneural` estimates the PATT from the PATT-C estimator for experimental data with noncompliance using deep neural networks.